Detroit2077/metaETHproject/README.md

 # Project

-A simple smart contract that provides functionalities like minting and burning and maintain the record
+A simple smart contract that provide functionalities like minting and burning and maintain the record

 ## Description